PA055/5839B-Notebook/Notebooks/Programming.typ

 #glossary.add-term("GUI")[Graphical User Interface - A way to diplay information on the robot brain in a clean and presentable manner]

+#glossary.add-term("PID")[Proportional, Integral, Derivitive - A type of control loop that takes in error and returns new motor value]

 #create-appendix-entry(title: "Glossary")[
   #components.glossary()
+]

+#create-appendix-entry(title: "Credits")[
+   - Purdue Sigbots
+   - Theo from Team 3187
+   - Felix from 53E
+   -
 ]